slackapi/bolt-js/docs/_deployments/heroku.md

 **3. Confirm you're logged into the Heroku CLI**

-Let's check that you're logged in by displaying the account currently connected to your Heroku CLI:
+Check that you're logged in by displaying the account currently connected to your Heroku CLI:

 ```shell
 heroku auth:whoami